 1 REQUIRED COURSE

 The MASC degree recognizes that individual students have particular interests and abilities.
-The student, in consultation with the advisor, will identify an area of specialization.
-Possible areas include:
+During the first year, M.A.S.C. students, in consultation with their advisor, identify an area of specialization to focus on, such as:

 - HIV prevention, education and care

 - Medical ethics